-5.4 Differences between Southeast Alboran and North Atlantic coral mound formation
+693 5.3 Differences between Southeast Alboran and North Atlantic coral mound formation

-5.4.1 Coral proliferation and environmental forcing
+694 5.3.1 Coral proliferation and environmental forcing

-In the Northeast and Northwest Atlantic, corals thrive during interglacial periods whilst their proliferation is halted 625 during glacial periods (Dorschel et al., 2005; Rüggeberg et al., 2007; Frank et al., 2009; 2011; Matos et al., 2015; 2017).
+In the Northeast and Northwest Atlantic, corals thrive during interglacial periods whilst their proliferation is halted during glacial periods (Dorschel et al., 2005; Rüggeberg et al., 2007; Frank et al., 2009; 2011; Matos et al., 2015;

+697 2017).
 Coral proliferation at BRI does not follow the same pattern.
-Indeed corals also develop during interglacial periods, but also to a lesser extent during glacial periods (Fig. 3).
-Coral proliferation in the Northeast Atlantic is controlled by the northward advance of subtropical waters and of MOW (Henry et al., 2014; Boavida et al., 2019), 630

-WMDW (Stalder et al., 2015; 2018; Wang et al., 2019; this study).
-Environmental control on coral development in both regions shares similarities but also shows differences.
-The positive response of corals to increased bottom current velocity is important in both regions.
-This follows the general consensus that strong bottom currents are decisive for the development of corals (e.g. White et al., 2005; Mienis et al., 2007; Roberts et al., 2009).
-The topography of Brittlestar Ridge I may favour the formation of Taylor columns and the retention of organic matter, such as observed in the Rockall Trough (Northeast Atlantic, White et al., 2007).
-However, benthic foraminiferal assemblages associated to phases of coral proliferation in the Northeast Atlantic (Rüggeberg et al., 2007) and in the Southeast Alboran Sea (this study) differ.
-Benthic foraminiferal assemblages associated to phases of sustained coral proliferation at Propeller Mound (Northeast Atlantic) are essentially characterized by large epibenthic foraminifera
+Indeed corals develop during both interglacial and glacial periods (Fig. 3).
+The positive response of corals to increased bottom current velocity is important in both for the development of corals (e.g. White et al., 2005; Mienis et al., 2007; Roberts et al., 2009).
+The topography of

+699 the North Atlantic and Southeast Alboran Sea.
+This follows the consensus that strong bottom currents are decisive

+701 Brittlestar Ridge I may favour the formation of Taylor columns and the retention of organic matter, such as observed

-- 640 (C. lobatulus, Cibicides refulgens, D. coronata, and Planulina ariminensis) and the infaunal Trifarina bradyi (Rüggeberg et al., 2007).
-In contrast, at BRI, higher abundances of C. lobatulus, D. coronata and T. angulosa are associated to glacial periods or transition phases between interglacial and glacial periods with low coral abundance, while small infaunal foraminifera dominate phases of coral proliferation (Fig. 7).
-These contrasting observations suggest differences in food supply and bottom current regimes.
-Corals in the Northeast Atlantic thrive on fresh - 645 marine-derived organic matter resulting from the North Atlantic blooms which are fuelled by upwelling (Dickinson et al., 1980).
-In contrast, corals at BRI are likely supplied by plankton blooms triggered by the input of degraded fluvial organic matter during interglacial times, whilst aeolian dust input allows corals to survive during glacial times by triggering local moderate bloom events in the area.
-In this regard, coral mounds situated in the Southeast Alboran Sea show more similarities to mounds located in the Viosca Knoll area or in the Gulf of Cadiz (Wienberg et al., - 650 2010; Mienis et al., 2012).
-The respective shallow location and proximity of BRI to the continent explains the higher influence of continental runoff on coral communities than in the deeper Northeast Atlantic sites.
-It can hence be expected that corals at BRI show higher sensibility to shifting continental climatic conditions.
+702 in the Rockall Trough (Northeast Atlantic, White, 2007).
+However, benthic foraminiferal assemblages associated to 703 phases of coral proliferation in the Northeast Atlantic (Rüggeberg et al., 2007) and in the Southeast Alboran Sea (this 704 study) differ.
+Benthic foraminiferal assemblages associated to phases of sustained coral proliferation at Propeller 705 Mound (Northeast Atlantic) are essentially characterized by large epibenthic foraminifera (L. lobatula, Cibicides 706 refulgens, D. coronata, and Planulina ariminensis) and the infaunal Trifarina bradyi (Rüggeberg et al., 2007).
+In 707 contrast, at BRI, higher abundances of L. lobatula, D. coronata and T. angulosa are associated to glacial periods or 708 transition phases between interglacial and glacial periods with low coral abundance, while small infaunal 709 foraminifera dominate phases of coral proliferation (Fig. 9).
+These contrasting observations suggest differences in 710 food supply and bottom current regimes.
+Corals in the Northeast Atlantic thrive on fresh marine-derived organic matter resulting from North Atlantic blooms which are fuelled by upwelling (Dickinson et al., 1980).
+In contrast, 711 712 corals at BRI are likely supplied by plankton blooms triggered by the input of degraded fluvial organic matter during 713 interglacial times, whilst aeolian dust input allows corals to survive during glacial times by triggering local moderate 714 nutrient supply to the seafloor.
+In this regard, coral mounds situated in the Southeast Alboran Sea show more 715 similarities to mounds located in the Viosca Knoll area, where the dispersal of terrestrial organic matter by the 716 Mississippi River triggers an increase in primary productivity, providing nutrients for coral communities during 717 interglacial periods (Mienis et al., 2012).
+The respective shallow location and proximity of BRI to the continent 718 explains the higher influence of continental runoff on coral communities than in the deeper Northeast Atlantic sites.
+719 As such, water mass rearrangements appear to be of secondary importance, whilst the input of terrestrial organic 720 matter would be the primary factor triggering coral proliferation at BRI.

-5.4.2 Long-term coral mound build-up
+722 5.3.2 Long-term coral mound build-up